The term fava bean (from the Italian fava) is its most common name in the United States, with broad bean being the most common name in the UK.

 In ancient Rome, beans were used in voting; a white bean was used to cast a yes vote, and a black bean for no. Some people carry a fava for good luck; some believe that a broad bean, in pocket will assure the essentials of life.
 In and around Rome, on May 1st, families traditionally eat fresh fava beans with Pecorino Romano cheese during a daily excursion or a picnic.

 Cicoria is a very interesting green leafy protagonist of Italian cuisine.
 This relative of the endive has curly, bitter-tasting leaves that are often used as part of a salad or cooked as greens.
 In the United States, early endive is sometimes erroneously called chicory.
+I've heard it associated to dandelion greens.
 Today's trendy radicchio is in effect a red-leafed cicoria.

-The chicory roots, which were baked and ground, were used as a coffee substitute during WWII when espresso was a luxury item sold uniquely on the black market.
-When a particular espresso is of inferior quality, it is often compared to the wartime surrogate coffee beverage.
+The baked and ground roots were used as a coffee substitute during WWII when espresso was a luxury item sold uniquely on the black market.
+When a particular espresso is of inferior quality, it's often compared to the wartime surrogate coffee beverage.

 Once there is no more foam, add a generous pinch of salt and cook the beans, stirring occasionally, for about 1 hour, or until they have dissolved into the water and have taken the consistency of clotted cream.
 You may have to add more boiling water to keep beans from scorching.

 Using a hand blender beat in 1/4 cup olive oil and adjust the seasoning with salt and pepper, to taste.